-As we near the end of 2020, there is a marked increase in the demand for solar installations in order to claim the fading ITC tax credit of 26%.
+As we near the end of 2020, there is a marked increase in the demand for solar installations to claim the fading investment tax credit (ITC) of 26%.
 This will create challenges for the supply chain as they try to keep up with this year-end surge in demand.
 Timing is everything.

-Under section 25D of the Internal Revenue Code (IRC), homeowners are allowed to claim an Investment Tax Credit (ITC) for a percentage of the “qualified solar electric property expenditures” made during a given year.
+Under section 25D of the Internal Revenue Code (IRC), homeowners are allowed to claim the ITC for a percentage of the “qualified solar electric property expenditures” made during a given year.
 The tax credit is a dollar-for-dollar reduction of the income tax liability that a taxpayer owes the federal government.

-Homeowners must own the solar energy system in order to claim the ITC credit.
-They can pay cash or finance the installation with a loan, but cannot enter into a lease or power purchase agreement (PPA) for the energy produced by the system.
-In these circumstances, the ITC tax credit would belong to the company providing the system.
+Homeowners must own the solar energy system to claim the tax credit.
+They can pay cash or finance the installation with a loan but cannot enter into a lease or power purchase agreement (PPA) for the energy produced by the system.
+In these circumstances, the tax credit would belong to the company providing the system.

-2020: Homeowners of new residential solar can deduct 26 percent of the cost of the system from their taxes.
+2020: Homeowners of new residential solar can deduct 26 percent of the system’s cost from their taxes.

-2021: Homeowners of new residential solar can deduct 22 percent of the cost of the system from their taxes.
+2021: Homeowners of new residential solar can deduct 22 percent of the system’s cost from their taxes.

 2022 and beyond: There is no federal credit for residential solar energy systems.

 To qualify for the federal ITC tax credit:

 The system must be placed into service before the end of the tax year in which the credit is claimed.